eric-lgonz/Enterprise-Network-Expansion/README.md

 _insert image_
 _insert image_

-We can verify the configuration by making sure that the status of the links are up and that they are reachable by the switch:
+We can verify the configuration by making sure that the statuses of the links are up and that they are reachable by the switch:

 _insert image_
 _insert image_